avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-4-page-properties/4-4-5-elements/4-4-5-18-state-control/4-4-5-18-state-control.md

 Follow the steps in [How to Add an Element](../../../4-5-adding-elements/4-5-adding-elements.md).
 In the `Type` dropdown, select `State Control`, then configure options in the right-side panel.

-## State Control Friendly Name
+## Switch Friendly Name

+The UI shows `Switch Friendly Name` and the default name is `Switch`.
 Click the pencil icon next to the label to rename the element.
 This friendly name appears in the editor and helps you identify the element across the project.

-## State Control Dataset Source
+## Switch Dataset Source

 Choose how the element receives or references its data: